 The general is a command pilot with more than 2,800 hours in the U-2, RQ-4, F-15, AT-38, T-38, O-2 and OT-37.
 In 2011 he deployed as the Air Forces Central Command Combined Air Operations Center Director, overseeing Air Force operations in Afghanistan, Iraq and Southwest Asia.

-1982 Bachelor of Science degree in international affairs, U.S. Air Force Academy, Colorado Springs, Colo.
+1982 Bachelor of Science degree in international affairs and American politics, U.S. Air Force Academy, Colorado Springs, Colo.

 1986 Squadron Officer School, Maxwell AFB, Ala.